 Ethereum consists of multiple different data models.
 TrueBlocks exposes them all.

 On its own blockchain data is an unintelligable blob of binary bytes.
 But, we all know there is an amazing collection of deeply interesting information contained therein.
-Thousands of people are trading, voting, expressing thier preferences, making markets for valueless items every minute.
+Thousands of people are trading, voting, expressing their preferences, making markets for valueless items every minute.

 What interests us about this data are answers to questions such as:

 - What exaclty is going on?

 - Didn’t I have some of those tokens somewhere?

 - May I please just get a list of my transactions?